 Actionable business intelligence derived from data is how successful operational, tactical, and strategic business decisions are made.
-The Data Intelligence-as-a-Service is a value-added component to participating in the Commonwealth Data Trust and provides Commonwealth of Virginia agencies the infrastructure, system lifecycle administration services, and human resources needed to manage the deployment and consumption of business intelligence products.
+The Office of the Chief Data Officer Data Intelligence (DI)-as-a-Solution is a value-added component to participating in the Commonwealth Data Trust and provides Commonwealth of Virginia agencies the infrastructure, system lifecycle administration services, and human resources needed to manage the deployment and consumption of business intelligence products.
 This gives agencies the ability to publish the business intelligence products they need without having to invest valuable resources to develop and manage their own DI infrastructure.
 Thus, allowing agencies to spend more time focusing on the services they provide to the people they serve.

 The Office of the Chief Data Officer has invested in a Microsoft PowerBI test and production environment connected to a SQL server enterprise database that serves as the production business intelligence environment.
 This environment can also connect to other Commonwealth data repositories like the Secure Connected Government Cloud and the Open Data Portal through APIs and other production databases through data adapters on DataSAGE (Secure Analytics and Governance Environment).
 This service offers three main authentication schemes:

 - Commonwealth of Virginia Account – specifically engineered for COV-named users within the COV network for internal use only.